To grind the stump, or remove it? Now that is a good question.

 Physical Tree Stump Removal

-- The entire stump including the roots are completely removed thereby eliminating the problem of a regrowth
+- The entire stump, including the roots, are completely removed.
+That eliminates the issue of root regrowth

 - Termite invasion will be highly unlikely

 - Uprooting a tree stump will take a longer time and is labor-intensive

 - Tree stump disposal can be a problem.
 Not all yard waste collection sites accepts a tree stump.
 There are some cases wherein hiring a truck to transfer the stump from one location to an area where it is accepted for disposal is needed.
 This will add a big chunk to the cost.

 - Filling the hole where the tree stump used to be.
 Take note that the size of the area that the root wad covers can be ten times bigger than the tree’s diameter.

 Both methods are great.
 Deciding which one to use will depend on your goal for clearing out the stump.
 If you want it completely gone, then the physical stump removal is what you should go for.